jdeolive/suite/docs/usermanual/source/webapps/sdkintro/editor/featuremanager.rst

-.. _apps.sdk.client.dev.editor.featuremanager:
+.. _webapps.sdk.dev.editor.featuremanager:

 Setting up a feature manager
 ============================

-Editing with the Client SDK always starts with setting up a "feature manager".
+Editing with the SDK always starts with setting up a "feature manager".
 In the `API documentation <../../../sdk-api/>`_, find the `gxp.plugins.FeatureManager <../../../sdk-api/lib/plugins/FeatureManager.html>`_ tool.
 This provides the "feature manager" functionality.
 The ``ptype`` for ``gxp.plugins.FeatureManager`` is ``gxp_featuremanager``.
 Open up :file:`app.js` in the application directory.
 Add :file:`plugins/FeatureManager.js` to the list of dependencies at the top of the file.

 .. code-block:: javascript